KristianLyng/varnishfoo/chapter-2.rst

      stale-if-error = "stale-if-error" "=" delta-seconds

-These two variables map very well to Varnish' `grace` mechanics, which existed a few years before `RFC5861`_ came about.
+These two variables map very well to Varnish's `grace` mechanics, which existed a few years before `RFC5861`_ came about.

 Varnish 4.1 implements ``stale-while-revalidate`` for the first time, but